am-ndaa/am-ndaa/README.md

 ## 🌟 Featured Projects

 ### 🧠 [Evacumate](https://github.com/yourusername/evacumate)
-🏆 Featured Project – Google Agent Developer Kit Challenge
+🏆 ShellHacks – Google Agent Developer Kit Challenge
 An intelligent evacuation assistant that guides users through emergency situations in real time.
 - Built with **React.js** for a dynamic and responsive front end
 - Powered by **FastAPI** to manage backend logic and data flow